papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/tutorials/spawn-a-basic-network.md

 ### Checking Logs

-To check the nodes’ logs, you can use the provided command listed by the output as 'Log Cmd'.
+To check the nodes’ logs, you can use the provided command listed by the output as `Log Cmd`.
 For instance, to check the logs of the `alice` node, you can open a new terminal and run the following command:

 ```bash
 tail -f /var/folders/f4/7rdt2m9d7j361dm453cpggbm0000gn/T/zombie-75a01b93c92d571f6198a67bcb380fcd_21724-SEzfCidQ1za4/alice.log